TheresaLui/SelfHelpContent_v2/articles/microsoft.automation/automation-portal.md

 />

 # Azure Automation - Automation Account
 The Automation Account is used to host a variety of services, from runbooks to Update Management and Start-Stop VM Solution.
-This article will help you troubleshoot specific aspects of creating and mantaining an Automation Account
+This article will help you troubleshoot specific aspects of creating and maintaining an Automation Account.

 ## **Recommended Steps**